semantic-release/semantic-release/README.md

 ## Plugins

-There are four steps where you can customize the `semantic-release` behavior using plugins.
-A plugin is a regular [option](#options), but inside the `package.json` you can pass additional config.
+There are numerous steps where you can customize `semantic-release`'s behaviour using plugins.
+A plugin is a regular [option](#options), but passed inside the `release` block of `package.json`:

 ```json
 {